amontalenti/streams/index.rst

 Spout
 =====

-A source of tuples emitted into a cluster.
+A component that emits raw data into cluster.

 .. sourcecode:: python